Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Concluding remarks

-\subsection{Concluding remarks}
+\section{Concluding remarks}

 To avoid repetition, in this concluding section we do not attempt to summarize all of the issues and application we discussed.
 This is because as, in most cases, the preliminary insight gained and perspectives can not be summarized in a sentence or two and this would not be very helpful to readers.
 However, we have encountered two key issues: 1) The Einstein--Finsler gravity can be formulated following the same principles as general relativity but on certain nonholonomic bundle/manifold spaces and corresponding generalized Finsler connections (which are also uniquely defined by the coefficients of metric tensor in a metric compatible form).
-2) Analyzing possible implications of quantum gravity and related Lorentz violations in Early Universe and present day cosmology, we derived very easy that the dynamics (in general, with nonholonomic constraints) in the space of velocities contributes substantially to stability and acceleration/deceleration stadia of cosmological models. \ So, a study of Finsler type inflation and dark energy and dark matter scenarios provides a new stimulus for further research and learning with a number of interesting results.
+2) Analyzing possible implications of quantum gravity and related Lorentz violations in Early Universe and present day cosmology, we derived very easy that the dynamics (in general, with nonholonomic constraints) in the space of velocities contributes substantially to stability and acceleration/deceleration stadia of cosmological models.

-Specifically, the bulk of models of Finsler gravity and cosmology, and related concepts of anisotropic spacetimes with violation of Lorentz symmetry, which have been exploited in modern literature, are for metric non--compatible connections (for instance, the Chern, or Berwald, d--connections).
-Certain preferred Finsler metrics (for instance, Berwald--Moor, Bogoslovsky, Randers etc) considered for generalizations of cosmological scenarios are not form/parametrization independent and can be transformed from one to another types by nonholonomic deformations of Finsler connections and general frame/ coordinates transforms.
-Before a Finsler gravity theory is formulated following some fundamental principles, with corresponding type of generalized gravitational field equations, it is not clear what type of special Finsler type metrics can be derived and chosen for physical applications.

 The main purpose of this work was to show how the main postulates for the general relativity theory can be extended on nonholonomic tangent bundles/ manifolds.
 It was provided a self--consistent scheme for formulating Finsler gravity models and fundamental physical equations in a form most closed to standard particle physics.
 Applying the anholonomic deformation method, it was possible to construct new classes of exact cosmological solutions with generic off--diagonal metrics.
-We also analyzed possible scenarios for Finsler acceleration of Universe.
+We also analyzed scenarios for Finsler acceleration of Universe.